bruvellu/terebratalia-wnts/2-text/wnt.md

 We observe, for example, that the expression of Wnt inhibitors in *T. transversa* correlates with the anteriormost fates of the apical lobe in the brachiopod larva ({@fig:summary}).
 In addition to *sfrp* and *dkk5*, the anterior subregion of the brachiopod also expresses *fz5/8*, a gene known to activate sFRP and Dkk antagonists in sea urchins [@Range2013-gm; @Khadka2018-td], and *six3/6* [@Santagata2012-he], a transcription factor that antagonizes Wnt/beta-catenin signaling in different animals [@Lagutin2003-pw; @Wei2009-sz; @Posnien2011-nl; @Sinigaglia2013-co]---but almost no Wnt genes.
 This could indicate that Wnt/beta-catenin signaling is being inhibited at the anteriormost brachiopod subregion, a hypothesis consistent with the observation that early over-activation of this pathway in *T. transversa* dramatically reduces the expression of anterior markers and results in the complete loss of anterior structures (apical and mantle lobes) (see Supplementary Figure S9 in @Vellutini2016-lq, and Figure 4d and Supplementary Figure 6b in @Martin-Duran2016-qa).
-Interestingly, the adjacent subregion in the brachiopod expresses *wnt8* and other ligands posteriorly ({@fig:earlysum}), a pattern comparable to the expression of Wnt components in the anterior neuroectoderm of sea urchin embryos [@Croce2006-fw; @Robert2014-xj; @Cui2014-zb].
+Interestingly, the adjacent subregion in the brachiopod expresses *wnt8* and other ligands posteriorly ({!@fig:earlysum}), a pattern comparable to the expression of Wnt components in the anterior neuroectoderm of sea urchin embryos [@Croce2006-fw; @Robert2014-xj; @Cui2014-zb].
 In echinoderms, this pattern emerges from a negative feedback loop between the anterior Wnt inhibitors (activated by *fz5/8*), and the posterior *wnt8*-mediated Wnt/beta-catenin signaling, which helps consolidate the anterior and posterior neuroectoderm identities [@Range2013-gm; @Khadka2018-td].
 Whether a comparable regulatory logic could also be contributing to the patterning of the brachiopod neuroectoderm and apical lobe subdivision remains a speculation at this point, and will need to be experimentally tested in future studies.